Are you wondering how to perform the audit of expenses?

 - Audit Expenses – Example:

-- What’s the key take-away’s from the above example ?
+- What’s the key takeaway from the above example?

 - Audit of Operating expenses:

-- Will both Financial and Non Financial Data are considered for Analytical procedures?
+- Will both Financial and Non-Financial Data be considered for Analytical procedures?

 - What’s the Combined Testing Approach to Audit Expense?